 Are you reliable?
 Great.
 Because if you struggle with punctuality or commitments, you’ll have a hard time committing to your obligations – and entrepreneurship is an obligation.

 Are you comfortable saying no?
 One of the biggest mistakes I see from emerging spiritual professionals is the tendency to interpret every opportunity as a sign from the universe – even if it’s not their area of expertise.

 These are just a few of the questions I’ve had sent my way as an example of this:

 “I got asked to host a full moon circle and I think it’s a sign to go in that direction.
 But I don’t really understand astrology or the cycles of the moon.
 Can you help me with that?”

 “I got hired to read tarot for five hours at a party, but I’ve only read for a few people before.
 How do I do group readings?”

 “I got asked to teach a tarot class at my friend’s yoga studio, but I’m not sure I’m ready to teach tarot.
 Should I do it anyway?”

 The best answer?
 If it’s outside of your area of expertise, refer those opportunities to someone else.
 You can always “take it as a sign” that it’s time to improve your knowledge and gain more experience.
 Then, when you’re ready, you can promote that offering or service as part of your body of work.

 Mature, professional tarot readers aren’t afraid to say no when something is outside of their scope of work, because they know which opportunities will allow them to put their best work forward.

 Are you ready to rock your tarot business?
-If you’re a skilled tarot reader who’s ready to face the fears of entrepreneurship, I’ve got a workshop that will help you cut through the confusion, master your mindset, and market yourself with confidence.
+If you’re a skilled tarot reader who’s ready to face the fears of entrepreneurship, I’ve got an online workshop that will help you cut through the confusion, master your mindset, and market yourself with confidence.
 Sign up for Rock Your Tarot Business here.